Dreaming into Wholeness with the Serpent Bearer

 (see follow up to this article in I am the Serpent Bearer)

-Saturn is traveling with the Serpent Bearer all of July, 2017 and into August in alignment with Rasalhague, the Crown Chakra of Ophiuchus.
+Saturn is traveling near the Serpent Bearer all for most of 2017 in alignment with Rasalhague, the Crown Chakra of Ophiuchus.
 How are we dreaming a new reality, a new form for the life we are living?

 “Ophiuchus means ‘he who holds the serpent’ and that is how he is depicted.